connordipietro/mentor-matchr/README.md

 ## Key Features

-Collaborative, live text editor for pair programming with a sandboxed JavaScript console and various code challenges.
-An encrypted live chat with logs using socket.io.
+Collaborative, live text editor (ace) for pair programming with a sandboxed JavaScript console (node vm) and various code challenges.
+Live  instant chat with logs using socket.io.
 Payment acceptance with Stripe.
 An admin dashboard with TTL site-wide custom banner setting.

 ## Concepts Introduced